readthedocs/sphinx_rtd_theme/README.rst

 v0.2.4
 ------

-* Yet another path to deal with extra builders outside Spinx, such as the singlehtml builders from the Read the Docs Sphinx extension
+* Yet another patch to deal with extra builders outside Spinx, such as the singlehtml builders from the Read the Docs Sphinx extension

 v0.2.3